jsherman212/svc_stalker/README.md

-In the same directory you built the loader and the module, do `loader/loader module/svc_stalker`. svc_stalker will patch XNU and in a few seconds your device will boot.
+In the same directory you built the loader and the module, do `loader/loader module/svc_stalker`. svc_stalker will patch XNU and in a few seconds your device will boot. `loader` will wait a couple more seconds after issuing `stalker-getkernelv` in case SEPROM needs to be exploited.

 ## Known Issues
 Sometimes a couple of my phones would get stuck at "Booting" after checkra1n's KPF